rupadana/rupadana/README.md

 - 👋 Hi, I’m @rupadana
 - 👀 I’m interested in PHP and Javascript (Node)
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning NodeJS

 <!---
 rupadana/rupadana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.